How to Calculate Capital Gains Tax on Property in Australia Easily

 When Does the Capital Gain Tax Get Complicated?

-There are a few special cases where calculating the CGT becomes highly complicated and when you need to hire a property accountant to manage the calculations.
+There are a few special cases where calculating the CGT becomes highly complicated and when you need to hire a tax property accountant to manage the calculations.

 Australian property taxes are challenging to tackle independently for various reasons, including special cases or property laws.